abhi16180/photon/README.md

 flutter run
 ```

-### Notes:
+### FAQ / Notes:
-- The LICENSE has been updated to GPL3 from MIT
+- The **LICENSE** has been updated to GPL3 from MIT
-- File transfer location: Currently the app doesn't allow users to set a file-location.
+- **File transfer location:** Currently the app doesn't allow users to set a file-location.
 But before the sharing process starts, it will show the file-storing location (see image below).
 I have set downloads folder as file-storing location.
 ![image](https://user-images.githubusercontent.com/63426722/191982511-b5d6fab2-7fb9-4588-b014-7957c4b1829d.png)
+- If you run the program with `flutter run` and **if you see a blank application window instead of the UI**, try running `flutter run --enable-software-rendering` instead.